 While CDRC has clinical programs throughout the State of Oregon, most CDRC services today are provided at either our clinic area within Doernbecher Children's Hospital in Portland, or at our building on the University of Oregon campus in Eugene.
-Our commitment to providing the best treatment for our Portland patients has made our collaboration with DCH an important aspect of providing the best possible care for our families.

 The Child Development and Rehabilitation Center

 - Provides clinical services for persons with developmental disabilities and other special health care needs through a team approach

 - Serves as an education and research center for health professionals

 - Serves as the state's Title V Agency for children with special health needs

 - Supports the philosophy of partnerships with families, health care providers, and the community